 You can also pick up trash left by others.
-You could go on a walk with a large garbage bag once a month.
+You could walk with a large garbage bag once a month.
 Gather as much trash as you can.

 Many organizations have an adoption program in that funds are donated to a specific animal or species.

 If you are in school, you can enlist the aid of your peers by adopting an animal as a class animal.
 Talk to your coworkers or family about adopting an animal if you work.